 With interruptions in our lives like new routines in the home, a sick family member in the hospital, arrival of a new baby, as arduous as it may sound, we still want to strive to fill our days with times for prayer and reflections.

-Here are some ways I’ve learnt to practice God consciousness throughout the day
+Here are some ways I’ve learned to practice God-consciousness throughout the day

 - Pondering a part of scripture while taking a shower, walking or driving to work

 - Praying while doing the dishes or folding the laundry